puranik3/hello-grunt/README.md

 The preference for usemin is also echoed by the far higher numbers of downloads (when compared to processhtml).

-# Inlining web component includes
+# Combining web component includes into single include file
 Web components are included using html includes.
 The [vulcanize node module](https://www.npmjs.com/package/vulcanize) combines the web components included in a targeted HTML documents into a single one that may be included instead of the original includes.
 There exists a [Grunt plugin to create the 'vulcanization' task](https://www.npmjs.com/package/grunt-vulcanize).

 # TODOs